biglocalnews/covid-world-scraper/README.md

 Questions for our Meeting:

-- What is the ideal format for the?
+- What is the ideal format for the data?
 - What is the plan for rolling the map out?
 - Will we wait until we gather all of the data to publish it?
 - What are the expectations in terms of scrapers?